Naama Issachar affair

 On 19 October 2019, rallies were held in Tel Aviv and New York City calling for Issachar's release.
 Billboards were put up in Israel calling on Putin to "please bring Naama home."

-In December 2019, the Israeli Justice Ministry transferred the historical Alexander compound in Jerusalem to the Putin-allied Imperial Orthodox Palestine Society from the competing Imperial Orthodox Palestine Historic Society, which many commentators linked to negotiating Issachar's release.
+In December 2019, the Israeli Justice Ministry transferred the historical Alexander's Courtyard in Jerusalem to the Putin-allied Imperial Orthodox Palestine Society from the competing Imperial Orthodox Palestine Historic Society, which many commentators linked to negotiating Issachar's release.
 On 29 January 2020, Putin signed her pardon.
-Her attorney previously noted that no convicted foreigner was ever pardoned by a Russian President before.
+Her attorney previously noted that no convicted foreigner was ever pardoned by a Russian president before.